nashville-software-school/aws-deployment-instructions/README.md

     /static: static
 ```
 Make sure the new `aws` line matches the indentation of the `aws` line above it.
+4. Add and commit all your changes to GitHub.
-4. Deploy them to your Elastic Beanstalk environment with `eb deploy --staged`.
+5. Deploy them to your Elastic Beanstalk environment with `eb deploy --staged`.
-5. Commit all your changes to GitHub.
+6. Merge your changes to your `main` GitHub branch.

 ## Deploying Your React Application on AWS Amplify